bytemate/twin.arco/apps/docs/guide/index.md

 AKA, [Arco Design] provides a set of CSS Variables, both color palette and theme.

-Without this preset, how to apply arco theme in **utility-first CSS framework**?
+Without this preset, how to apply arco theme working with **utility-first CSS framework**?

 ```css style.css
 .container {